FluentCRM/fluent-crm-developers-docs/src/modules/trigger.md

+---
+description: "An event or action that initiates a specific automated response, that is what we call a trigger."
+---

 # Trigger
 An event or action that initiates a specific automated response, that is what we call a trigger.
 For example, when a user subscribes to a newsletter, this action is considered a trigger.